monopole/scratch/demo/overlays/staging-patch.md

 # Staging patch

-Add a configmap customization to change the server greeting from
+Add a configmap customization to change the server greeting from _Good Morning!_ to _Have a pineapple!_

-> _Good Morning!_

-to

-> _Have a pineapple!_.

 Also, enable the _risky_ flag.

 <!-- @stagingMap @test -->
 ```
-cd /tmp/hello/instances
-cat <<EOF >staging/map.yaml
+cat <<EOF >$OVERLAYS/staging/map.yaml
 apiVersion: v1
 kind: ConfigMap
 metadata: